Centipedes

 STONE CENTIPEDES

 Stone centipedes are less common to be found indoors, however they may enter homes accidentally, especially during periods of heavy rain or temperature changes.
-Typically, stone centipedes live outdoors under rocks, mulch, and debris, but may wander into your establishment through openings in foundation.
+Typically, stone centipedes live outdoors under rocks, mulch, and debris, but can potentially wander into your establishment through openings in foundation.

 - Smaller than house centipedes, under 1"